qvieth/myblog/content/posts/meta-writing.md

 **day 4: thank god another hour ended.
 Mon Sep 27 07:22:49 AM +07 2021**
 **day 5: god this would take forever!!
 Tue Sep 28 10:20:03 PM +07 2021**
+day 6: skipped
+day 7: **Thu Sep 30 05:17:16 PM +07 2021 also skipped, but put in little thought for the next days:, need to read more,also i think i need to change the approach, nextposts topics has to be narrowed down. a book reviews is quite arrogant, should do a book chapter review only finish the reinterpreting of coursera course first -> easiest for now**